24-cell: Reflections

-For n = 4 in particular, every displacement is either a double rotation Q^{2}, or a screw-displacement QT (where the rotation component Q is a simple rotation).
-Every enantiomorphous transformation in 4-space (reversing chirality) is a QRT.)
+Tracing the orbit of one such 16-cell vertex during the 360° isoclinic rotation reveals more about the relationship between reflections and rotations as generative operations.
 The vertex follows an isocline (a doubly curved geodesic circle) rather than an ordinary great circle.
 The isocline connects vertices two edge lengths apart, but curves away from the great circle path over the two edges connecting those vertices, missing the vertex in between.
 Although the isocline does not follow any one great circle, it is contained within a ring of another kind: in the 24-cell it stays within a 6-cell ring of spherical octahedral cells, intersecting one vertex in each cell, and passing through the volume of two adjacent cells near the missed vertex.